Constitution of the Joint Negotiating and Consultative Committee (JNCC)

 The JNCC provides the machinery for dealing with the consultation and negotiation of terms and conditions of service for BBSRC JNCC employees.
 It aims to ensure that employer and employee cooperate to meet their respective objectives.

 The Committee consists of a management side (MS) and a Trade Union Side (TUS).
-MS comprises the Director and Deputy Director of Human Resources, an establishment Head of HR, a Head of Operations and a representative of the MRPs.
+MS comprises the Director and Associate Director of People and Development Group, an establishment Head of HR, a Head of Operations and a representative of the MRPs.
 The TUS comprises TUS officers and up to four representatives of each of the recognised unions.
 Both sides can appoint substitutes to replace members who are unable to attend a particular meeting.
 Committee membership is confirmed or varied at each annual meeting.

 Please see ( appendix A4:4) for the TUS right of access to the BBSRC Chief Executive and the attendance of additional union members at JNCC meetings.